tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_make_curl_call.md

 ```

 Here curl will look in the existing directory for the mypostbody.json file.
 (You can also reference the complete path to the JSON file on your machine.)

-## Make curl requests for each of the weather endpoints

-{% include activity.html %}

-Make a curl request for each of the weather endpoints for both the Mashape weather endpoints and the Aeris Weather endpoints, similar to how you made the requests in Postman.